endeavorcomm/ipamer/README.md

 IPAMer listens on port 8080 by default

+#### Finish service setup
+    sudo systemctl daemon-reload
+    sudo systemctl enable ipamer.service
+    sudo systemctl start ipamer.service

 # NetBox Setup

-- configure Site(s), Prefix(es), Address(es) in NetBox
 - create an API key for an admin user in NetBox
 - create a custom field called 'Subnet'
 - create a custom field called 'Gateway'
 - create a tag called 'static'
+- configure, at a minimum, your Site(s), Prefix(es), Address(es) in NetBox

-#### NetBox prefixes must have these attributes, in order to be used by IPAMer.
+#### NetBox prefixes must meet these requirements in order to be used by IPAMer.
 See below image for example.
-- A Site assigned
+- Site assigned
 - Custom field 'Subnet' filled out
 - Custom field 'Gateway' filled out
 - Tag of 'static'